Computer Science, Electrical & Computer Engineering, Good academic standing (not on academic warning or academic probation), U.S. citizenship

 MITRE is a nonprofit organization chartered to work on federally funded research projects for the Department of Defense (DoD), Federal Aviation Administration (FAA), and other government agencies.

-All MITRE projects are conducted at the Mitre-Bedford center located at 202 Burlington Road, Bedford.
+All MITRE projects are conducted at the Mitre-Bedford center in Bedford, MA.
 Students commute from WPI to Bedford by bus.
 Only U.S. citizens can be considered for this program.

 MITRE provides project opportunities for Electrical and Computer Engineering majors.
 Most students begin with a paid internship at MITRE during the summer before their project work commences.
 The internship enables students to perform background research in their project areas and liaise with MITRE company mentors.